ananyachaurey-sudo/DEG/FORK-CHANGES.md

 |------|---------|
 | `.github/workflows/policy-checks.yml` | Runs both demand flexibility policies against every shipped fixture.
 Two jobs: `conformance` asserts what should be true, and must stay green; `known-defects` asserts that the documented defects are still present, so it turns red when one is fixed. |
 | `FORK-CHANGES.md` | This file. |

+## Known limits of these changes

+**Terms can still be changed, only not added late.** FC-001 requires posted-price terms to be complete by `confirm`.
+It cannot detect a term that is altered afterwards — a shortfall penalty of 2.00 at `confirm` becoming 5.00 at `on_status` produces two individually well-formed messages.
+Policy evaluation is stateless and has no memory of what was agreed.

+Closing this needs either the application comparing against its stored contract, or a digest of the agreed commercial terms carried in the contract and re-verified on each message.
+The devkit already uses a content digest for meter cohorts, so the pattern exists.

+This gap is pre-existing.
+The removed column lock prevented late *addition* as a side effect of pinning the set, but never prevented *alteration*.
+Relaxing it makes the gap more visible without widening it.

 ## Verified findings